 Knowing what wheel size you will be able to work with will be a major deciding factor on narrowing down your ideal bike.
-If you’re newcomer to buying bikes, this is the kind of information you’re expected to know for a good purchase.
+If you’re a newcomer to buying bikes, this is the kind of information you’re expected to know for a good purchase.
 It goes without saying that bikes offer versatile wheel sizes based on your type of riding.

 650c or lower: Children and bikers with a small stature can find solace in riding bikes with 650c or lower size wheels.
 There are plenty of road and hybrid bikes that work best this wheel size for people who don’t find the right fit easily.
 If you’re below 5’4” in height, then a 650c wheel size would fit you perfectly.

 700c: If you’re looking for a standard size, opt for a road or hybrid bike with 700c wheels.
-The “c’ stands for clinchers which is measured in diameters.
+The “c’ stands for clinchers which are measured in diameters.
 This size is perfect because it fits most bikers and has the right kind of dynamics for flat surfaces.

-26-inches: Most mountain bikes come with a 26-inch wheel size.
+26-inches: Most mountain bikes come with 26-inch wheel size.
 Especially for adult mountain bikes, this wheel size offered the most resistance and comfort.
 But, as of now, finding a 26-inch wheel size for your mountain bike is next to impossible.